chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

         hab pkg install chef/knife-ec-backup
     ```

-3. Execute the below command to generate a knife tidy server report to examine the stale node, data, etc. In this command:
+3. Execute the below command to generate a knife tidy server report to examine the stale node, data, etc.

+    ```cmd
+        hab pkg exec chef/knife-ec-backup knife tidy server report --node-threshold 60 -s <chef server URL> -u <pivotal> -k <path of pivotal>
+    ```
+    Where

     - `pivotal` is the name of the user
     - `path of pivotal` is where the user's pem file is stored.
     - `node-threshold NUM_DAYS` is the maximum number of days since the last checking before a node is considered stale.
-3. Execute the below command to generate a knife tidy server report to examine the stale node, data, etc. In this command:

-    - `pivotal` is the name of the user
-    - `path of pivotal` is where the user's pem file is stored.
-    - `node-threshold NUM_DAYS` is the maximum number of days since the last checking before a node is considered stale.

-    ```cmd
-        hab pkg exec chef/knife-ec-backup knife tidy server report --node-threshold 60 -s <chef server URL> -u <pivotal> -k <path of pivotal>
-    ```

     For Example:

     ```cmd
-        hab pkg exec chef/knife-ec-backup knife tidy server report --node-threshold 60 -s <chef server URL> -u <pivotal> -k <path of pivotal>
-    ```

-    For Example:

-    ```cmd
         hab pkg exec chef/knife-ec-backup knife tidy server report --node-threshold 60 -s https://chef.io -u pivotal -k /etc/opscode/pivotal.pem
     ```

+4. Execute the below command to initiate a backup of your Chef Server data.

     ```cmd
-        hab pkg exec chef/knife-ec-backup knife tidy server report --node-threshold 60 -s https://chef.io -u pivotal -k /etc/opscode/pivotal.pem
+        hab pkg exec chef/knife-ec-backup knife ec backup backup_$(date '+%Y%m%d%H%M%s') --webui-key /etc/opscode/webui_priv.pem -s <chef server url>
     ```

-4. Execute the below command to initiate a backup of your Chef Server data.
     In this command:
-4. Execute the below command to initiate a backup of your Chef Server data.
-In this command:

-    - `with-user-sql` is required to handle user passwords and ensure user-specific association groups are not duplicated.
+    - `--with-user-sql` is required to handle user passwords and ensure user-specific association groups are not duplicated.
     - `--with-key-sql` is to handle cases where customers have users with multiple pem keys associated with their user or clients.
 The current chef-server API only dumps the default key.
 Sometimes, users will generate and assign additional keys to give additional users access to an account but still be able to lock them out later without removing everyone's access.
-    - `with-user-sql` is required to handle user passwords and ensure user-specific association groups are not duplicated.
-    - `--with-key-sql` is to handle cases where customers have users with multiple pem keys associated with their user or clients.
-The current chef-server API only dumps the default key.
-Sometimes, users will generate and assign additional keys to give additional users access to an account but still be able to lock them out later without removing everyone's access.

-    ```cmd
-        hab pkg exec chef/knife-ec-backup knife ec backup backup_$(date '+%Y%m%d%H%M%s') --webui-key /etc/opscode/webui_priv.pem -s <chef server url>
-    ```

     For example:
-    For example:

     ```cmd
         hab pkg exec chef/knife-ec-backup knife ec backup backup_$(date '+%Y%m%d%H%M%s') --webui-key /etc/opscode/webui_priv.pem -s https://chef.io`.
     ```
-    ```cmd
-        hab pkg exec chef/knife-ec-backup knife ec backup backup_$(date '+%Y%m%d%H%M%s') --webui-key /etc/opscode/webui_priv.pem -s https://chef.io`.
-    ```

     - Execute the below command to clean unused data from reports.
 This is an optional step

-    ```bash
-        hab pkg exec chef/knife-ec-backup knife tidy server clean --backup-path /path/to/an-ec-backup
-    ```
     ```bash
         hab pkg exec chef/knife-ec-backup knife tidy server clean --backup-path /path/to/an-ec-backup
     ```